-- F.Chorlton, Text book of Fluid Dynamics , CBS Publishers and distributors, New Delhi-32,1998. - 2.
-M.D.Raisinghawia, Fluid Dynamics, S.Chand and Company Ltd, New Delhi 55, 1995. - Self Study (Questions may be asked from these portions also)
+- F.Chorlton, Text book of Fluid Dynamics , CBS Publishers and distributors, New Delhi-32,1998. - M.D.Raisinghawia, Fluid Dynamics, S.Chand and Company Ltd, New Delhi 55, 1995.

 ADVANCED OPERATIONS RESEARCH

 To enable students to acquire the knowledge of mathematics and statistics.
 The systematic methodology developed for Operations Research study deals with problems involving conflicting multiple objectives, policies and alternatives.
 The study helps to locate the best or optimal solution to a problem.
 The topics included in the syllabus sharpens the students brain in making quick decisions in an administrative situation.
 The study of Duality in linear programming, Advanced linear programming Techniques, sequencing problem, Queuing theory and non linear programming helps the students to solve problems in industries.